ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 The training takes a long time, so we recommend using a CUDA GPU to be faster.
 However, it is possible to run the training on the CPU.

-_Note._ If you do not have an NVidia GPU that supports CUDA, you may see the following warning.
+_Note._ If you do not have an NVIDIA GPU that supports CUDA, you may see the following warning.

 ```
 UserWarning: CUDA initialization: Found no NVIDIA driver on your system.